 Professor Dubin completed his A.B. from Dartmouth College in three years with distinction in government and J.D. from N.Y.U.
 Law School where he was an Arthur Garfield Hays Civil Rights-Civil Liberties Fellow.
 He served as law clerk to U.S. District Judge John L. Kane Jr.; assistant counsel for the NAACP Legal Defense and Educational Fund, Inc.; director of litigation and staff attorney for the Harlem Neighborhood Office of the Legal Aid Society, Civil Division; assistant attorney general in the Civil Rights Bureau of the N.Y.
 State Attorney General's Office; and Marvin M. Karpatkin Fellow on the American Civil Liberties Union’s national staff.
 Immediately prior to joining the Rutgers–Newark law faculty in 1999, he was a professor of law and director of clinical programs at St. Mary’s Law School, where he received the faculty award for teaching excellence, founded and directed the first in-house clinic, and served as the founding faculty advisor to the Black Allied Law Students Association and coach of the Frederick Douglass Moot Court Team.

-An earlier article, “From Junkyards to Gentrification: Explicating a Right to Protective Zoning in Low-Income Communities of Color” (Minnesota Law Review), was peer-reviewed and selected for inclusion in an anthology issue of Clark-Boardman’s Land Use and Environment Law Review as one of the five best land-use articles that year.
+A much earlier article, “From Junkyards to Gentrification: Explicating a Right to Protective Zoning in Low-Income Communities of Color” (Minnesota Law Review), was peer-reviewed and selected for inclusion in an anthology issue of Clark-Boardman’s Land Use and Environment Law Review as one of the five best land-use articles of that year.